James McDowall

-James Samuel McDowall (born 6 January 1988) is a New Zealand libertarian politician who was elected to the New Zealand parliament at the 2020 general election as a representative of the ACT New Zealand party.
+James Samuel McDowall (born 6 January 1988) is a former New Zealand politician.
+He was a Member of Parliament for ACT New Zealand from 2020 until 2023.

+Early life and career

+McDowall was born in Pukekohe in 1988.

+McDowall studied management at the University of Waikato and Maastricht University and graduated from Waikato in 2018 with a PhD in marketing.
+His doctoral thesis was titled The Future of Marketing – An Investigation into Disruption and Innovation and it presented possible scenarios for how technological innovations, such as big data and machine learning, could impact the marketing discipline by the year 2050.

+He lives in Hamilton with his wife Sushan, a lawyer.
+Before McDowall's political career, they owned an immigration law firm together.
+McDowall has also worked for the Wise Group, one of the largest providers of mental health and wellbeing services in New Zealand.

+McDowall is a vegetarian and has one daughter.
+He is a Cantonese speaker due to it being his wife's mother tongue.

 Political career

-Prior to parliament

-McDowall stood for ACT in the Hamilton East electorate in the 2017 general election, but received only 140 votes.
+McDowall became politically involved with the ACT Party after the 2005 general election.
+He stood for ACT in the Hamilton East electorate in the 2017 general election, but received only 140 votes.
 He was also placed 13th on the ACT party list, but ACT did not win enough party votes to be entitled to any list MPs.

 McDowall led the development of ACT's firearm policy in response to the Government's 2019 Arms Amendment Act.